-Due to extremely high temperatures and humidex levels expected over the next several days the health unit would like to remind everyone to be cautious as the combination of heat and high humidity can be hazardous to your health.
+Environment Canada has issued a heat warning due to high heat and humidity.
+The Health Unit would like to remind everyone to be cautious as the combination of heat and high humidity can be hazardous to your health.
 Conditions during high heat and humidity have the potential to cause dehydration, heat exhaustion, heat stroke and in some cases death.

 Dr. Paula Stewart, Medical Officer of Health for the Leeds, Grenville and Lanark District Health Unit, is advising the public to monitor the forecast over the next few days and to take the following precautions:

 - Do not leave children, adults or pets in parked cars or sleeping outside in direct sunlight.

 - Consult your doctor or pharmacist regarding the side effects of your medications.

 - Drink plenty of water throughout the day, even if you don’t feel very thirsty.
 Remember to take sips often and not to guzzle your drink.
 Learn more about hydration at unlockfood.ca